FreeCAD/FreeCAD-documentation/wiki/FeaturePython_Custom_Properties.md

 ## App::PropertyInteger

  An integer property.
-It can contain an integer value.
+It can contain an integer value from -2147483646 to 2147483647 included.
 For more details, see the section about [Creating a FeaturePython object and adding a property to it](#Creating.md).

 ```python